CSU cracker behind closed doors: Seehofer apparently offered to resign – Söder’s reaction was surprised

 Updated:

 CSU boss Markus Söder has been calling for new faces for the cabinet in Berlin for a long time.
-He apparently prevented the departure of the old rival Horst Seehofer.
+Of all things, he apparently prevented the departure of the old rival Horst Seehofer.

 Munich / Berlin – Bavaria’s Prime Minister Markus Söder (CSU) had already called for a “rejuvenation” in the federal cabinet at the beginning of 2020.
 Because of the corona pandemic, the party chairman of the CSU postponed his demands – but without wanting to give up the idea entirely.
 In the case of a party friend and ex-rival, Söder apparently shrank from taking a tough step.